 Drawing the Zaitsev Product in E2 Dehydrohalogenation Reactions

 The Zaitsev product (also known as the Saytzeff product) represents the major elimination product in E2 dehydrohalogenation reactions, where the more substituted alkene forms due to its greater thermodynamic stability.
-In practice, this product arises when a base abstracts a β-hydrogen anti-periplanar to the leaving group, leading to the formation of a double bond between the α and β carbons.
-Understanding how to draw the Zaitsev product is essential for predicting reaction outcomes in organic chemistry Worth keeping that in mind..
+This product arises when a base abstracts a β-hydrogen anti-periplanar to the leaving group, leading to the formation of a double bond between the α and β carbons.
+Understanding how to draw the Zaitsev product is essential for predicting reaction outcomes in organic chemistry Most people skip this — try not to.
+That alone is useful..

 Steps to Draw the Zaitsev Product